elea-vellard/LLM-Playlist-Recommender/README.md

 playlist title as a seed provides useful recommendations, even in a zero-shot scenario.

-## 1. Transform and pre-process the dataset.
+## 1. Transform and pre-process the dataset

 Run: